 I completed two contrasting 5 km events yesterday.
 Event one was the Walsall parkrun at 09:00, event two was the Sutton Coldfield Race for Life at 11:00.

 I had woken up early on Saturday morning with a really dodgy stomach.
 I lay awake for an hour or so feeling terrible.
 I must have nodded off as the next thing I remember is being woken by my alarm at 07:00

-Yet again Rocket Ron managed to capture me at my best:
+Yet again the race photographer managed to capture me at my best.

 My official time was 27:49 and I finished 16th lady and 88th out of 145 runners.
 However my Garmin time was 27:35 so it looks like there may be slight glitch with the results.